aeon-toolkit/aeon/docs/governance.md

 Decisions about the future of the project are announced publicly to allow discussion with all members of the community.
 The whole process from proposal to implementation is fully visible, apart from topics considered sensitive.
-All non-sensitive project management discussion takes place on the contributors channel on the project Slack and/or the issue tracker.
-Occasionally, sensitive discussion and votes such as appointments will occur in private Slack channels.
+All non-sensitive project management discussion takes place on the project Slack and/or the issue tracker.
+Occasionally, sensitive discussion and votes such as appointments will occur in private Slack channels or meetings.

-For most decisions a consensus seeking process of all interested contributors is used.
+For most decisions, a consensus seeking process of all interested contributors is used.
 Contributors try to find a resolution that has no open objections among core developers.
-If a reasonable amount of time (at least 7-days for non-trivial changes) has passed since the last change to a proposed contribution, the proposal has at least one approval (+1) and no rejections (-1) from core developers, it can be approved by lazy consensus.
+If a reasonable amount of time (at least 7-days for non-trivial changes) has passed since the last change to a proposed contribution, the proposal has at least one approval (+1), and no rejections (-1) from core developers, it can be approved by lazy consensus.
 If a change is rejected, it is expected that an explanation and description of conditions (if any) to withdraw the rejection is provided.